-Kentucky Revised Statutes §61.870 through §61.884 outline the procedures for filing and handling an open records request, which records are open for inspection, and which records are exempt from inspection.
+The Kentucky Open Records Act (Kentucky Revised Statutes §61.870 through §61.884) outlines the procedures for filing and handling an open records request, which records are open for inspection, and which records are exempt from inspection.

 To request copies of your own or your client's reports, please use the following links: